DavesCodeMusings/ftpdlite/README.md

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.
 It lacks several important features.
 * It works with tnftp on Raspberry Pi OS.
 Woohoo!
-* It currently lacks the TYPE command and does not play well with FileZilla.
+* It currently does not play well with FileZilla.
+Not sure why.
 It's on the to-do list.
 * It does not support PORT mode transfers that Windows command-line FTP expects.
 But, that's a Windows problem.
 * It does not support STOR and RETR, so no upload and dowload yet.
 Kind of a key feature.
 Coming soon, as they say!